 - Possession of a terminal degree or other special qualifications in the field. - Typically, the first application for tenure is made by submission to the Departmental Chair by May 1 of the fourth full year of employment.
 If the applicant is successful at this time, tenured status begins with the year six contract.
 If tenure is not granted, application must be made by May 1 of year five if he/she wishes to remain at WVSOM. - Faculty having a contract start date between and including July 2 to January 1 have the option of counting or not counting their first year toward the seven-year tenure clock.
-The Department Chairperson will discuss this with the candidate, and the candidate will indicate his/her preference in his/her first self-study, or defer the decision to the following year.
-The decision, however, must be made and indicated in his/her self-study by the end of his/her third year.
+The Department Chairperson will discuss this with the candidate, and the candidate will indicate their preference in their first self-study, or defer the decision to the following year.
+The decision, however, must be made and indicated in their self-study by the end of their third year.
 Faculty who start after January 1 cannot have the first academic year count toward the seven-year tenure clock. - Application for early tenure is allowed.
 Consideration is based on exceptional activity in teaching, research, and service.
-Years of previous employment performance may be considered toward tenure if agreed to in writing in the initial WVSOM offer letter.
-Each applicant still has up to the total six-year period for obtaining tenure from the start of WVSOM employment. - The Faculty Member applies for Tenure in writing, and the application is accompanied by either a letter of support from his/her Departmental Chair or letters of support from two tenured members of the voting faculty familiar with the candidate's entire professional body of work.
+Each applicant still has up to the total six-year period for obtaining tenure from the start of WVSOM employment. - The Faculty Member applies for Tenure in writing, and the application is accompanied by either a letter of support from their Departmental Chair or letters of support from two tenured members of the voting faculty familiar with the candidate's entire professional body of work.
 (See "Faculty Evaluation, Promotion, and Tenure Procedure" document for deadlines and other procedures that must be followed.)

-If an individual reaches March of their fifth pre-tenure year at the institution, the Promotion and Tenure Committee must automatically notify the individual, his/her Department Chairperson and the Vice President for Academic Affairs and Dean that the individual concerned must apply to be considered for tenure if he/she wishes to remain at WVSOM.
+If an individual reaches March of their fifth pre-tenure year at the institution, the Promotion and Tenure Committee must automatically notify the individual, their Department Chairperson and the Vice President of Academic Affairs and Dean that the individual concerned must apply to be considered for tenure if he/she wishes to remain at WVSOM.
 However, failure to act on a pre-tenure faculty member's tenure status shall not allow de facto tenure.
 Tenure is awarded only by a positive affirmation from the President.